 As a result of the Ford/Firestone tire recall and the subsequent litigation, it was determined that tread separations tend to occur later in the life of a tire – usually after three years.
 Tread separations can occur due to design defects or other causes that occurred during the assembly and manufacturing process.
 Some of the most common manufacturing defects include:

 After an accident involving a defective tire, it is important to preserve the tire.
 Save not only the portion on the rim, but also the pieces of rubber that are on the highway.

-Then, contact the defective tire attorneys at Shultz & Rollins in Yuma, AZ and Tucson, AZ to schedule a free, confidential consultation and receive a preliminary case evaluation to determine if your accident was caused by a defect in the tire.
+Then, contact the Tucson defective tire attorneys at Shultz & Rollins to schedule a free, confidential consultation and receive a preliminary case evaluation to determine if your accident was caused by a defect in the tire.

 Any person or company involved in the manufacturing or distribution processes may be held liable.
 This includes the:

 In addition, claims may be based on negligence, strict liability or breach of warranty, depending on the facts.

 To prevail, the injured party must prove that the tire that caused the injury was defective and therefore unreasonably dangerous.
 There are three types of defects: